jingw193/AdaptiveFSS/tutorial.md

-## Prepare Datasets
+## Prepare Datasets and Environment

 This section can refer to the [DCAMA](https://github.com/pawn-sxy/DCAMA).
-Our data preparation is similar to it.
+Our data preparation and environment configuration is similar to it.